bplsmolders/A-Random-Quote-Generator/README.md

 # A Random Quote Generator
- an app that displays random famous quotes
+ an app that displays your favourite 'How I Met Your Mother' quotes.